 Once shoppers get used to your brand’s fast, reliable, and accurate delivery of goods, they are likely to turn into long-term, loyal customers.
 The more options you’re able to provide your customers, whether it’s pickup options for locals or different shipping options, dark stores give the ability to provide more for your customers, which ultimately drives more sales and increases customer lifetime value.

-Dark store order fulfillment: How does it work?
+Dark store order fulfilment: How does it work?

 1. Curbside pickup